 And, of course, there’s the issue that CPAP uses electricity, while an oral appliance does not.
 Fortunately, a CPAP machine is a fairly frugal appliance, using an average of about 45 W. If you use your CPAP machine for 8 hours a night, that comes out to 360 Wh per night.
 That adds up over time, though, turning into 131.5 kWh per year, or 657.5 kWh over the lifetime of your CPAP machine.
 If we consider that the each kWh is associated with 1.55 pounds of CO2 in Michigan, that’s a little over half a ton of CO2 excess emissions over the life of one CPAP machine.
 When we add that up over your expected lifespan, a man diagnosed with sleep apnea at age 45 might generate about 3.5 tons more CO2 using CPAP than they would using an oral appliance, even without the additional emissions related to manufacturing and accessories for CPAP.

 Admittedly, this is a relatively small source of emissions compared to many of the other lifestyle choices we make in life.
 You could save that amount of carbon by choosing a slightly more efficient car.
 Choosing a car that gets 35 mpg over one that gets just 30 mpg will save about five times the amount of CO2 emissions related to CPAP power usage (but not necessarily replacement cost).
 So it’s more important to make sure you’re getting an effective sleep apnea treatment.

 But if both an oral appliance and CPAP will work for you, this is an important consideration that can help you make your decision.
-To learn more about this and other benefits of oral appliance therapy for sleep apnea in the Detroit area, please call (248) 480-0085 today for an appointment with sleep dentist Dr. Jeffrey S. Haddad at the Michigan Center for TMJ & Sleep Wellness in Troy, MI.
+To learn more about this and other benefits of oral appliance therapy for sleep apnea in the Detroit area, please call (248) 480-0085 today for an appointment with sleep dentist Dr. Jeffrey S. Haddad at the Michigan Center for TMJ & Sleep Wellness in Rochester Hills.